Quantum complexity and localization in random and time-periodic unitary circuits: Introduction

+In this paper, we study the complexity in Krylov basis for these two aforementioned classes of quantum circuits, namely, RUC with and without randomized measurements and FUCs (where the random realization of the first timestep is repeated in all subsequent timesteps).
+In these models, we first study the scaling of complexity using discrete unitary setup.
+In the later part of the paper where we discuss the FUCs, our study uses complexity in Krylov basis as a probe to deepen the understanding of the differences between ergodicity and localization.
+In quantum mechanics, a system is considered ergodic if it explores its entire Hilbert space over time equally and uniformly, effectively leading to thermalization.
+Mathematically, it implies that the time-averaged expectation values equal ensemble averages for almost all initial states, often expressed as

+On the other hand, many-body localized phases maintain insulating behavior even under interaction, characterized quantitatively by the presence of localized eigenstates, which, in contrast to ergodic states, do not equitably populate the Hilbert space.
+Another example of such localization is Anderson localization, a situation where disorder in a system causes quantum wave functions to become localized in space and prevents them from spreading throughout the system, leading to a lack of thermalization or ergodic behavior.

-In this paper, we study the quantum complexity in these two aforementioned classes of quantum circuits --- completely random unitary circuits with and without randomized measurements, and floquet random unitary circuits (where the random realization of the first timestep is repeated in all further timesteps).
-In random unitary circuits, the complexity undergoes a transition from linear growth at early time to sublinear and saturates at exponentially late times in system-size.
-We find that the complexity growth slows down and the saturation-time increases `significantly' under randomized local measurements above a threshold rate of measurement.\footnote{While our naive numerics suggest that this threshold is near $p=0.5$ supporting previous results on complex-uncomplex transition in , a more precise numerical analysis shows that this value is not strictly $0.5$, but system size dependent.} In floquet unitary circuits, we find the suppression of late-time complexity-saturation value in localized phases.
-Therefore, our notion of complexity can be used as probe for phase transition from thermal to MBL and Anderson localization phases.
-To this end, our work therefore provides the first ever explicit circuit realization of the Krylov spread complexity, which probes system size, randomized measurement rate, and the onset of localizing phases.
+\textit{Main Result--} We find that in RUCs, the complexity undergoes a transition from linear growth at early time to sublinear and saturates at exponentially late times in system-size.
+We find that the growth of complexity in Krylov basis slows down and the saturation-time increases `significantly' under randomized local measurements above a threshold rate of measurement\,\footnote{While our initial numerics suggest that this threshold is near $p=0.5$ supporting previous results on complex-uncomplex transition in \cite{Suzuki_2025}, a more precise numerical analysis shows that this value is not strictly $0.5$, but system size dependent.}.
+In FUCs, we find the suppression of late-time saturation value of complexity in localized phases.
+We argue that the saturation value of complexity is proportional to $2^{\ell_d-1}$, where $\ell_d$ is the localization-length.
+Therefore, our notion of complexity can be used as a probe for various phase transitions in the system dynamics, namely a) measurement-induced phase transition in RUC models and b) ergodic to localized (MBL and Anderson) phases.
+To this end, our work therefore provides an explicit iterative circuit realization of the complexity in the Krylov basis, which probes system-size, randomized measurement rate, and the onset of localizing phases.